DIT112-V21/group-10/arduino/README.md

 # Car Manual

-This car is able to do basic tasks such as moving forward and backward and turning.
-It avoids different obstacles standing in the distance of 200cm of its front side by moving backward for a short while with the same speed it had while going forward as soon as the obstacle is detected and turning 50 degrees to the left and again going forward.
+To begin controlling the car you should SMCE installed.
+Open the program, compile the smartcar sketch.
+Afterwards, compile and start the othercars sketch, running as many cars you would like to be able to crash into.
+Finally, you should start the smartcar sketch.

+The smartcar sketch is what is used for allowing the player to control the car.

+The othercars sketch is used for automatic driving.
+The car will avoid obstacles to make it challenging for the player to crash into.

-How to control the car:
+How to control the smartcar:

-- To go forward or backward with a desired speed, you should insert "m" and then your desired speed into the serial and then press Enter.
-If the speed input is negative the car will go backward, otherwise it moves forward.
-- To change the direction of the car to a desired angle you should insert "t" and then your desired angle into the serial and then press Enter.
-If the degree input is negative the car will turn clockwise, otherwise it turns counter clockwise.
+- You must run the android application, and be connected to a broker, follow instructions in the android folder for set up.

+- To move the car, you should move the joystick in whichever direction you would like to go.
+- To change the current speed of the car, move the speed bar to your desired speed.
+- To stop the car, simply touch the brake button.